 The idea for “chess sets for the select few” is not new at all.
 Especially in Europe, after the game was first introduced, chess was considered a game for the Royals, which was rarely played by general population until later in time.

-Take your pick at Kaoori store, which offers different types of luxury chess sets.
+Take your pick at Kaoori store, which offers a huge selection of luxury chess sets.